TO THE SHAREHOLDERS

-Your Directors present their 29 Annual Report on the business and operations of theCompany and it's Audited Statements of Accounts together with Auditors' Report for thefinancial year ended 31 March 2015.
+Your Directors present their 34th Annual Report on the business and operations of theCompany and its Audited Statements of Accounts together with Auditors' Report for thefinancial year ended 31st March 2020.

 Your Directors do not recommend any dividend for the year under review.

-No amount has been transferred to the reserves by the Board during the year underreview.
+No amount has been transferred to the reserve by the Board during the year underreview.

-4. THE COMPANY'S WORKING/STATE OF AFFAIRS DURING THE YEAR UNDER REVIEW
+4. THE COMPANY'S WORKING/STATE OF AFFAIRS DURING THE FINANCIAL YEAR UNDER REVIEW

 5. CHANGE IN NATURE OF BUSINESS OF THE COMPANY:

 None during the year.

 6. MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF THE FINANCIAL YEAR 31.03.2020 TILLTHE DATE OF THIS BOARD REPORT: